Justin-Gits/Showdown/README.md

 Current Progress:
 Almost complete with Version 1.0 of game (Basic features) that establishes synchronized networked multiplayer movement (even with high lag situations) and the time spawning mechanic.
-Can provide game outline and roadmap upon request.
+Can provide a game outline, roadmap, and demonstration upon request.